atidyshirt/COSC264SocketProgramming/README.md

 def start_server(PORT_english, PORT_maori, PORT_german, verbose):
     """
     This function is in essence the main function, it has many sub-functions that are used to get certain values to parse into the body of this function, at the bottom of this function you will find the server information, note you can start this function with the --verbose flag in order to see the options and arguments, run `server.py --help` for more information`.
     """

-# SERVERSIDE FUNCTIONS
     def check_port(PORT):
+        """
-        """ Checks the port and makes sure it complies to requirements (1024 - 64000) """
+        Checks the port and makes sure it complies to requirements (1024 - 64000)
+        """
         if PORT < 1024 or PORT > 64000:
             print("The Port number is not within specified range (1024 - 64000)")
             return False